jasewarner/gulp-shopify/README.md

 *Gulp + Shopify* is for those Developers wishing to use [Gulp.js](http://gulpjs.com/ "Gulp.js website") and Shopify’s [Theme Kit](https://shopify.github.io/themekit/ "Theme Kit GitHub page") to develop their Shopify theme &ndash; a tidy solution to the problem with Shopify not allowing sub-directories within the `assets` directory.

-The theme is packaged with Gulp for watching and compiling assets in the `dev` directory, including SCSS, JS, images and fonts.
+The theme is packaged with Gulp for watching and compiling assets in the `dev` directory, including SCSS, JS, images, and fonts.
 When modified, said assets are moved across to the `assets` directory.

 A selection of helpful mixins is also included, most of which are featured in [this useful article](http://zerosixthree.se/8-sass-mixins-you-must-have-in-your-toolbox/ "Mixins article") by [@seb_ekstrom](https://twitter.com/seb_ekstrom "@seb_ekstrom on Twitter").